-5.7.3 Mounting an encrypted file system

-An encrypted file system is mounted by specifying the encrypt option.
-TransCrypt is integrated with POSIX ACLs and hence the acl mount option must also be specified.
-Also, the mechanism that is used to store private keys (whether smart cards are being used or not, for example) is specified as a mount option.
+3) Mounting an encrypted file system: An encrypted file system is mounted by specifying the encrypt option.
+Trans-Crypt is integrated with POSIX ACLs and hence the acl mount option must also be specified.
+Also, the mechanism that is used to store private keys is specified as a mount option.
 During mount, algorithm parameters are copied from the on-disk superblock of the underlying file system to the kernel's in-core superblock structure.
 The encrypted FSK is also read from the on-disk superblock, decrypted using the same mechanism used at the time of creation and copied into the in-core superblock.

-5.7.4 File creation and access

-The general architecture of TransCrypt for open and creat is shown in Figure 5.2.
+4) File creation and access: The general architecture of TransCrypt for open and creat is shown in Figure 2.
 The following actions are taken whenever a new file (or directory) is created in an encrypted file system: